elasticrash/rabbit-borough/README.md

 ## IDEA

-The whole idea is basically to be able to create a consumer project with minimal effort, by bypassing templating, configuration and complicated resiliency logic.
+The whole idea is basically to be able to create a consumer or publisher project with minimal effort, by bypassing templating, configuration and complicated resiliency logic.

 The only thing, that will eventually needed is to write the message handler logic